Yushchenko government

 The Yushchenko Government was created after the 1999 Ukrainian presidential election and forced the previous Cabinet of Valeriy Pustovoitenko to resign on November 30, 1999.

 On December 22, 1999, 296 deputies voted for the appointment of Viktor Yushchenko, governor of the National Bank of Ukraine, as Prime Minister of Ukraine.
 His new government was Ukraine's ninth since Ukraine gained its independence in August 1991.
 The first ministerial appointments of the new government were announced on December 30, 1999.

 On April 28, 2001, the Cabinet was dismissed due to the vote of no confidence resolution adopted by the Supreme Council of Ukraine.
+The motion was initiated by the Communist Party of Ukraine, with the support of the centrists and business factions who were opposed to the government's economic policies.